José Azueta: Career

 Azueta died of his wounds on May 10, Mexico's Mother's Day.
+At the time of his death, Lt.
+Azueta was being cared for by the surgeon Reyes Barreiro.

 During his funeral hundreds of citizens marched holding his coffin on their shoulders to the city's cemetery in open defiance to directives from the occupation army forbidding assembly.

 Legacy

-The municipalities of José Azueta, Guerrero, and José Azueta, Veracruz, were named after him.
+The municipalities of Zihuatanejo de Azueta, Guerrero, and José Azueta, Veracruz, were named after him.